 “On a small budget, you have to be extremely precise in where the investment goes,” he said.
 “Before any dollar is spent, it’s imperative to confirm that all the data can be tracked, attributed, and assigned a value against cost.”

 Any digital ad should connect to a business goal, whether it’s capturing email addresses from leads or driving sales of a specific product.
-Without goals and the ability to track lead sources through tools like Google Analytics or a CRM like Infusionsoft by Keap, business owners can’t determine whether their marketing efforts are effective (a problem for nearly half of survey respondents).
+Without goals and the ability to track lead sources through tools like Google Analytics or a CRM like Keap, business owners can’t determine whether their marketing efforts are effective (a problem for nearly half of survey respondents).

 Once you have metrics to compare, don’t feel obligated to invest evenly across advertising tactics, Rivas said.
 If you find that a single Google keyword drives the majority of your leads, focus your budget there, rather than spreading it across several keywords.